simonsobs/map_based_simulations/mbs-s0013-20230501/README.md

     /global/cfs/cdirs/sobs/sims/scan-s0003/output/combined/processed/fejer1

 These time-domain simulations implement the type-1.2.1 high-cadence 3-elevation scan-strategy (see scan-strategy [repo](https://github.com/simonsobs/pwg-scripts/tree/master/pwg-tds/scan-strategy-sims-2023) and [ICD](https://docs.google.com/presentation/d/1hInPLZYGQrO1E7j9FxR6UlH5RZarJsQ3mDHzlU0i7I8/edit#slide=id.p)).
 These maps provide a single realization of the noise in each split of each frequency band.
-More information is also available on the SO [productdb](https://www.productdb.simonsobservatory.org/product/simulation/scan-s0003).
+More information is also available on the SO [productdb](https://www.productdb.simonsobservatory.org/product/simulation/scan-s0003) and [confluence](https://simonsobs.atlassian.net/wiki/spaces/PRO/pages/96862289/scan-s0003+-+Scanning+strategy+simulations).

 Using [`mnms`](https://github.com/simonsobs/mnms) (commit `d4afb9d`), we generate 300 realizations of the noise using map-based methods.
 Specifically, we use the directional wavelet model, governed by the configured [parameters](parameters/so_scan_s0003.yaml).